amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/04_purpose/relationships/teamwork.34.md

  * Meaning of work.
 The purpose of the work is important to everyone on the team.
  * Impact of work.
 Making a positive difference on the lives of others is what gives us meaning.

 We’re here to cooperate.
 It’s us in our natural state.
-Perfect teamwork and you have the world in the palm of your hand, and help others have the same, too!
+Perfect teamwork and you have the world in the palm of your hand.
+You can also help others have the same, too!

 #Resources